skensell/scottkensell.com/content/ios_course_review.md

 #### Critique

+In general I thought the course was terrific.
+I have never seen a professor prepare this much for a class.
+And it's comforting to know that someone has put this much effort into optimizing the class.

-Looking back on the course, I've realized that it contains a whole lot of information, but not  all of it is so relevant to my work at Prezi.
+If I'm to say just a few complaints about it, looking back I've realized that it contains a whole lot of information, but not  all of it is so relevant to my work at Prezi.
 The last 4 or 5 classes are more like a random collection of topics which I think are better viewed when you actually need to know that information.
 For example, you're not likely to remember how to use MapKit until you've created an app which uses it.

 Also, there are a few things not mentioned in the course.

-- CocoaPods is a community-driven package manager for Objective-C which really eases the integration of 3rd party stuff.
+- <a target="_blank" href="http://cocoapods.org/">CocoaPods</a> is a community-driven package manager for Objective-C which really eases the integration of 3rd party stuff.
-- AFNetworking is one example of an awesome 3rd party library which provides a much more straightforward way of managing network requests than with the standard NSURL stuff.
-The creator of AFNetworking also maintains a helpful (but somewhat advanced) blog about Objective-C at nshipster.com.
+- <a target="_blank" href="https://github.com/AFNetworking/AFNetworking">AFNetworking</a> is one example of an awesome 3rd party library which provides a much more straightforward way of managing network requests than with the standard NSURL stuff.
+The creator of AFNetworking also maintains a helpful (but somewhat advanced) blog about Objective-C at <a target="_blank" href="http://www.nshipster.com">nshipster.com</a>.
-- ReactiveCocoa is another example of a 3rd party library which supports a different manner of design patterns than the traditional OOP stuff taught in the class.
+- <a target="_blank" href="https://github.com/ReactiveCocoa/ReactiveCocoa">ReactiveCocoa</a> is another example of a 3rd party library which supports a different manner of design patterns than the traditional OOP stuff taught in the class.
 This is a slightly more advanced topic though.
-See my blog post about FRP.
+See <a href="./fp-virgin-learns-elm.html">my blog post about FRP</a>.

+The list of 3rd party stuff goes on and on.
+These are just the ones which I know and use off the top of my head.